-Could limit participation to small businesses, defined as those with fewer than a certain number of employees, or allow firm to offset subsidy limit through unsubsidized wages.
+Could limit participation to small businesses, defined as those with fewer than a certain number of employees.

-PROGRAM ESTIMATED OUTCOMES
+ESTIMATED OUTCOMES

-POVERTY REDUCTION: Would reduce nation's overall poverty rate (SPM), lifting almost 1 million people out of poverty and almost 1⁄2 million out of deep poverty.
+POVERTY REDUCTION: Would reduce nation's overall poverty rate, keeping almost 1 million people out of poverty and almost 1⁄2 million out of deep poverty.

-Participating workers would see their chance of living in poverty fall by 62% (see Figure 2).
+Participating workers would see their chance of living in poverty fall by 62% (see Figure 2)